the-full-stack/fsdl-text-recognizer-project/readme.md

 Project developed during lab sessions of the [Full Stack Deep Learning Bootcamp](https://fullstackdeeplearning.com).

-- In this lab we will build a handwriting recognition system from scratch, and deploy it as a web service.
+- We will build a handwriting recognition system from scratch, and deploy it as a web service.
-- We will use Keras with Tensorflow backend as the underlying framework.
-- The framework will not lock us in to many design choices, and can easily be replaced with, for example, PyTorch.
-- We will structure the project in a way that will scale with future development and allow us to run experiments.
-- We will evaluate both convolutional and sequence methods for the task, and will see an example of how to compute loss in a more advanced way.
-- We will sync our experimental runs to Weights & Biases, and use it as a leaderboard.
-- We will run experiments on multiple GPUs, and store results to an online experiment management platform.
+- Uses Keras, but designed to be modular, hackable, and scalable
+- Provides code for training models in parallel and store evaluation in Weights & Biases
 - We will set up continuous integration system for our codebase, which will check functionality of code and evaluate the model about to be deployed.
 - We will package up the prediction system as a REST API, deployable as a Docker container.
 - We will deploy the prediction system as a serverless function to Amazon Lambda.